 2020-present: Tao Wang (王韬) is a researcher with multi-disciplinary interests in high performance computing (HPC), large-scale storage, and statistical machine learning-based analysis for precision medicine and human genomics.
 Currently, he works closely with biologists in the Mike Snyder Lab and is in charge of data submissions to ENCODE (Encyclopedia of DNA Elements).
 He is a computer science alumnus of College of William and Mary and North Carolina State University, and a former intern at Argonne National Laboratory, Lawrence Livermore National Laboratory, and MediaTek.

 The bioinformatics team at the Stanford Center for Genomics and Personalized Medicine (SCGPM) is a group of passionate and highly skilled individuals who like solving big problems that face today’s researchers in genomics-driven health care.
 The team works with a large number of researchers (grads, post-docs, faculty), and industry partners, and is responsible for several prestigious genomics projects.
 The solutions are often developed in an open source general purpose manner so that it can benefit the larger biomedical community at Stanford and elsewhere.

-SCGPM bioinformatics team volunteers their expertise via office hours to GBSC community.
+The SCGPM bioinformatics team volunteers their expertise via office hours to the GBSC community.

 Pre-prints and Publications